 - John A. Neu Fellowship in the History of Science, Medicine, and Technology – offered as funds permit

-Additional years of guaranteed funding will come from employment as teaching assistants or project assistants or additional fellowships.
+Additional years of guaranteed funding will come from employment as teaching assistants (TAs) or project assistants (PAs) or additional fellowships.
 All students in good standing can apply for writing prizes, conference travel awards, and supplements to external awards.

 Competing for Additional Support